jameskelly33/Milestone-Project-4-LangSchool/README.md

 After confirming these details are correct the user can then add billing information, (the full name and country from the previous page will be auto added) and add their card number , cvc and zip code to confirm payment.

 ![A screenshot of the booking summary page](media/readme_images/booking_form/booking_details.png  "Screenshot of the booking summary")

 ![A screenshot of the billing details form](media/readme_images/booking_form/billing_details.png "Screenshot of the booking form")

 ***Checkout Success***

-Once payment is completed the user will see the checkout success page which contains the users booking number , course start date and links to the blog and level test in order for them to contitnue to explore the site.
+Once payment is completed the user will see the checkout success page which contains the users booking number , course start date and links to the blog and level test in order for them to continue to explore the site.

 ![A screenshot of the booking form success page](media/readme_images/booking_form/booking_success.png "Screenshot of the booking form success page")